adam-maj/deep-learning/README.md

 However, our original goal was to model the true distribution.
 To account for this, we need the empirical distribution to be **a good approximation** of the true distribution.
 The quality of this approximation determines the cap of how good a model trained on the dataset can get.

+This is the first constraint:

+> ![INFO]
+>
-This is the first constraint: **a model can only be as good as the dataset enables**.
+> **A model can only be as good as the dataset it was trained on.**
+>
+> Specifically, the cap on how well a model can approximate the true distribution is determined by how much information about the true distribution is contained within the dataset.

 <br />